 Adler, J.*, & Hershfield, H.E*.
 (2012).
 Mixed emotional experience is associated with and precedes improvements in psychological well-being.
 PLoS ONE, 7(4), 1-10.

 Bryan, C.J. & Hershfield, H.E.
 (2012).
 You owe it to yourself: Boosting retirement saving with a responsibility-based appeal.
 Journal of Experimental Psychology: General, 141(3), 429-432.

-Kray, L.J., Hershfield, H.E., George, L., & Galinsky, A.D. (in press).
+Kray, L.J., Hershfield, H.E., George, L., & Galinsky, A.D.
+(2013).
 Twists of fate: Moments in time and what might have been in the emergence of meaning.
 In Markman, K., Proulx, T., & Lindber, M. (eds).
 The Psychology of Meaning.
 Washington, D.C.: American Psychological Association.